The Complete Guide to Uluwatu Area Surf Spots

 7. Dreamland

-Dreamland beach offers a variety of waves that can cater to surfers at different levels, depending on the conditions.
+Dreamland Beach offers a variety of waves that can cater to surfers at different levels, depending on the conditions.

 Dreamland is the only beach break with a sandy bottom in the Uluwatu region.
-This can be appealing to beginners that are weary of surfing at breaks with reefs beneath the waves.
+This can be appealing to beginners who are weary of surfing at breaks with reefs beneath the waves.
 But beware, there are hazards such as rocks on the inside of Dreamland.

 There are a few different sections of Dreamland.